xcart/xcart-docs/_pages/kb_en/products/adding_products.md

     The Add product page opens.
     ![xc5_products_add_product_page.png]({{site.baseurl}}/attachments/ref_fhzzxDTy/xc5_products_add_product_page.png)

 3. Use the fields on the Add product page to provide information about the product.
 The page contains quite a number of fields, but you do not have to set all of them right now: the only required field is **Product name**, which means you only have to provide that value, whereas the rest of the product fields may be configured at any time later.
-See the section "[Basic product setup Product information that can be specified](#basic-product-setup-product-information-that-can-be-specified)" below for a detailed explanation of all the product page fields.
+See the section "[Basic product setup](#basic-product-setup)" below for a detailed explanation of all the product page fields.

 4. To save the product information you have provided, click **Add product** at the bottom of the page.
 The new product will be saved.
 If necessary, you will be able to find it in the Products section (**Catalog** > **Products**) to do further editing or to specify some advanced product settings (See the section "[Advanced product setup](#advanced-product-setup)" section of this manual for more info).

-## Basic product setup: Product information that can be specified
+## Basic product setup

 When creating a new product, you need to specify product information via the form fields of the Add product page.
 Note that the actual set of fields available to you on this page depends on the X-Cart edition you are using and the set of addons (modules) enabled.
 The following list of fields corresponds to the set of product fields available for configuration on a fresh install of X-Cart Ultimate edition.
 If you do not see any of the fields described below in your X-Cart store back end, it means that the addon that enables this field is not installed or not active.
 To see what addons are active in your store and, if necessary, to install/activate more addons, check the **My addons** section in your X-Cart store Admin area.
 More info on the management of X-Cart addons can be found in the {% link "Managing addons" ref_gTOegEua %} section of this manual.